Visit Ingonish, Canada

 The western side of the Cabot Trail has a strong French influence since this is one of the Acadian Regions.
 Look on any map and you won't find L'Acadie.

 The territory no longer exists as a formal jurisdiction, but it is a thriving community located on Cape Breton Island and south-western Nova Scotia, the central areas of Prince Edward Island and the eastern shores of New Brunswick.

 Some fled to New Brunswick or Prince Edward Island where they settled, and others returned at a later date to Nova Scotia.
-The Acadian flag displays the colours of the French national flag with a gold star set in the top left corner, and you are likely to see the colours in abundance as you drive through these regions.
+The Acadian flag displays the colors of the French national flag with a gold star set in the top left corner, and you are likely to see the colors in abundance as you drive through these regions.